 Quizzes There will be seven 50-minute timed quizzes - they are all listed on the tentative schedule.
 The lowest of your seven quiz scores will be dropped.
-The comprehensive final exam will be given at on Friday, May 13 at 8 AM.
+The comprehensive final exam will be given on Friday, December 16 at 8 AM.
 The final exam cannot be given at any other time and also be aware that I will allow you to work longer on the final exam than just the two-hour scheduled block of time.
-In other words, plan your travel arrangements accordingly, especially since this exam is at the end of the final exam period.
+In other words, plan your travel arrangements accordingly, especially since this exam is at the very end of the final exam period.

 As a study aid, I have posted copies of old quizzes on the course web site.
-These are offered with no guarantees, since techniques, approaches and emphases will change slightly from semester to semester.
+These are offered with no guarantees, since techniques, approaches, emphases and even notation will change slightly or radically from semester to semester.
 In other words, they are not officially part of this semester's course.
 In particular I do not advocate working old exams as a primary, or exclusive, technique for learning the material in this course.
-Use at your own risk.
+Use at your own risk, they have not been reviewed for inconsistencies with this semester's course.